sepehr09/react-utils/packages/hooks/useDebounce/readme.md

 ## Usage of `useDelayedFn`

 The `useDelayedFn` hook is suitable for situations where you want to debounce the execution of a callback function.
-This is helpful when dealing with actions that can be triggered frequently, such as handling window resize events.

 ```jsx
 import React, { useState } from 'react';